kwef/kwef.github.com/_posts/2014-01-26-are-you-an-effective-team.md

 ---
 layout: post
-title: ""Are you an effective team?""
+title: "\"Are you an effective team?\""
 description: ""
 category:
 tags: [movies, science fiction, sociology]